 Many Americans will need long-term care at some point in their lives.
 Forty-seven percent of men and 57% of women who are currently over the age of 65 will need long-term care at some point in their lives.

-One of the best ways to help handle the high costs of this type of service is long-term care insurance.
+Long-term care insurance is one of the best ways to help handle the high costs of this type of service.

 Long-term care insurance covers the costs associated with assisted living, nursing homes, or home healthcare services.
 It kicks in to meet the costs not covered by Medicare, so you can consider a policy even if you already have Medicare.

 Costs for the policies increase as you age.
 In your 50s, premiums are $1,700 to $2,650 per year.
 However, most insurers will not accept applicants once they reach the age of 75.
 People who get a policy earlier in their lives will not only have a better chance of acceptance, but they will also be prepared in case an emergency leaves them needing care sooner than expected.